lornasong/terraform-cts-gh-issue/README.md

-# GitHub Issues Module for Consul Terraform Sync
+# GitHub Issue Labels Module for Consul Terraform Sync

-This Terraform module creates a repo and GitHub issue labels.
+This Terraform module creates a GitHub repo and issue labels.
 Using this module in automation with [Consul Terraform Sync (CTS)](https://www.consul.io/docs/nia) will dynamically create or delete GitHub issue labels based off of configured services.
-This module is useful for testing CTS with a provider that supports multiple accounts/instances without setting up infrastructure.
+This module is useful for testing CTS with a provider that supports multiple accounts without setting up infrastructure.

 ## Feature

-The module uses the `github` Terraform provider to create a repository named 'cts-issues' in the configured GitHub account.
-It creates GitHub issue labels within this repository with the name of the monitored Consul service instances.
+The module uses the `github` Terraform provider to create a repository named 'cts-labels' in the configured GitHub account.
+It then creates GitHub Consul-pink issue labels within this repository.
+The labels are named after the monitored Consul service instances and have the description of the service instance address and port.

 ## Requirements